In today’s post: I’m sharing a copycat Olive Garden breadsticks recipe that’s even better than the original!

 One of the best parts of going out to dinner at The Olive Garden has always been the breadsticks – they’re so warm, garlicky, and delicious that I keep the server busy bringing more baskets.
-But honestly, they aren’t quite as soft as they could be.
-And they really aren’t as buttery as they could be either.
-As much as I like The Olive Garden’s breadsticks, my mom’s breadsticks are just plain BETTER, mostly because they are so much softer, so I decided I needed to share the recipe.
+But to tell you the truth, as much as I like Olive Garden breadsticks, my mom’s breadsticks are just plain BETTER!
+Don’t believe me?
+Well, here’s what one of my readers thinks:

 Want more bread recipes?
 Visit these posts: